 - Technologies and products always have unintended consequences beyond intended benefit which cannot be fully predicted by those who develop them

-Ideas of design & technology might include:
+Ideas of design & technology (its conceptual knowledge) might include:

 - Knowledge of materials